-During 2023, the Corporation anticipates spending approximately \$49,000 to complete the boiler replacement project.
-This project is subject to change orders and professional fees as work progresses and will be paid for with proceeds from the Corporation's reserve fund (Note 3).
+During 2024, the Corporation anticipates spending approximately \$200,000 on a façade restoration project as mandated under New York City's Façade inspection and Safety Program ("FISP") (formerly Local Law 11).
+This project is subject to change orders and professional fees as the work progresses and will be paid for with proceeds from the Corporation's reserve fund (Note 3) and a capital assessment.